mksaraf/kubernetes-lab-tutorial/content/monitoring.md

         1     0 root     R     1236  0.0   1 50.0 dd if /dev/zero of /dev/null
         5     0 root     R     1244  0.0   1  0.0 top

 we see the pod taking up to 50% of total of the node CPU.
-On a 2 core CPU node, this corresponds to a single CPU and it's as espected because the ``dd`` command is single-thread and cannot take more than one CPU by design.
+On a 2 core CPU node, this corresponds to 1 CPU and it's as espected because the ``dd`` command is single-thread and cannot take more than 1 CPU by design.

 Please, note that we're not specifying the maximum amount of resources the pod can consume.
 If we want to limit the usage of resources, we have to limit the pod as in the following ``limited-pod.yaml`` descriptor file